MoveOnOrg/redash-emailer/README.md

 ## Recipient

 You can set the recipient with either `--to` on the command line, or `TO_ADDRESS` in `settings.py`.
 In either case, if the recipient value is not an email address (containing `@`), it will be assumed to be the name of a column in the Redash query results, and that column must contain email addresses.
 This allows more complex workflows in which the query itself determines who receives which records.

-## Amazon Lambda

-Copy `zappa_settings.json` from 1Password into main directory.
-Run `zappa update` to update code on Amazon Lambda.